Lipid hypothesis

 The lipid hypothesis (also known as the cholesterol hypothesis) is a medical theory postulating a link between blood cholesterol levels and the occurrence of cardiovascular disease.
 A summary from 1976 described it as: "measures used to lower the plasma lipids in patients with hyperlipidemia will lead to reductions in new events of coronary heart disease".
 It states, more concisely, that "decreasing blood cholesterol [...] significantly reduces coronary heart disease".

-An accumulation of evidence has led to the acceptance of the lipid hypothesis by most of the medical community.
+As of 2023, there is international clinical acceptance of the lipid hypothesis.

+The lipid hypothesis concerns blood cholesterol, which is not directly governed by dietary cholesterol but is influenced by it, albeit in ways that vary among individuals.

 History

-In 1856, the German pathologist Rudolf Virchow first described lipid accumulation in arterial walls, however the initial connection between arteriosclerosis and dietary cholesterol would not be established until the research of Russian pathologist Nikolay Anichkov, prior to World War I. In 1913, a study by Nikolay Anichkov showed that rabbits fed on cholesterol developed lesions in their arteries similar to atherosclerosis, suggesting a role for cholesterol in atherogenesis.
+In 1856, the German pathologist Rudolf Virchow first described lipid accumulation in arterial walls.
+However, the initial connection between arteriosclerosis and dietary cholesterol would not be established until the research of Russian pathologist Nikolay Anichkov, prior to World War I. In 1913, a study by Anichkov showed that rabbits fed a high cholesterol diet developed lesions in their arteries similar to atherosclerosis, suggesting a role for cholesterol in atherogenesis.